sjbennett123/polarlarp/content/background/bloody_fist.md

 #### Orcamedies

-The spirt of the great orcish inventor that plagued Greyhorn captured in a talking skull.
-He had attempted to join the Bloody Fist but rather than take him in, the Bloody Fist took the only part they needed his intellect and flayed the flesh from his bones.
-Now he provides technical assistance but plots his death and an end to this half life.
+The spirt of the great orcish inventor that plagued Greyhorn has been captured in a talking skull.
+He had attempted to join the Bloody Fist but rather than take him in, the Bloody Fist took the only part they needed, his intellect, and flayed the flesh from his bones.
+Now he provides technical assistance to the Bloody Fist while he plots his death to end this half life.

 ##### Ballista

-A powerful Ballista made of stonewood that can fire specially made bolts that can penetrate even the most powerful strucutre.
+A powerful Ballista made of Stonewood that can fire specially made bolts that can penetrate even the most powerful structure.

 ##### Spirit Bomb